teddybeargaming/Nexus/SDKREQ.md

 - Visual Studio Code (any version, v1.88.0 or later recommended).
 - Minimum 1.5 GB space.
 - Access to the web just to download the ZIP containing everything you need, lol.
-- Azalea (to build game, comes with SDK).
+- Executable, download for engine version
    For Mac OS X
-  - Same as Windows, except need OS X/ Linux version of Azalea.
+  - Same as Windows, except need Azalea to build
     For the web
     Still working on it, lol.
-    To download SDK, click on "Code" then select "Download ZIP".
+    To download SDK, go to "x.x.x-canary" and select source code